-Outline drawings are the scaffold for your finished work and they help you understand how things fit together.
-Beginners will find it easier to draw the basic shapes first and add detail later.
+You should outline drawings to get the correct proportions and overall shape.
+An outline is a scaffold for your finished work and helps you see how things fit together.
+Beginners must draw the outline first and add details later.

-There are no rights or wrongs, but there are proven, tried and tested, methods that will speed up your learning and get results.
+There are no rights or wrongs with drawing outlines, but there are proven, tried, and tested, methods that will speed up your learning and get results.
 Why reinvent the wheel?

 What is an Outline Drawing?